vembrane/vembrane/docs/filter.md

                         setting "CSQ" here.
   --aux NAME=PATH, -a NAME=PATH
                         Path to an auxiliary file containing a set of symbols.
+  --context CONTEXT     Python statement defining a context for given Python expressions.
+Extends eventual definitions given via --context-file.
+Any global variables (or
+                        functions) become available in the Python expressions.
+                        Note that the code you pass here is not sandboxed and should be trusted.
+Carefully review any code you get from the internet or AI.
+  --context-file CONTEXT_FILE
+                        Path to Python script defining a context for given Python expressions.
+Any global variables (or functions) become available in the Python expressions.
+                        Note that the code you pass here is not sandboxed and should be trusted.
+Carefully review any code you get from the internet or AI.
   --ontology PATH       Path to an ontology in OBO format.
                         The ontology is loaded into memory and can be used in expressions via the SO symbol.
                         May be compressed with gzip, bzip2 or xz.